stffffn/hugo-blog/content/posts/2023-06-19-how-to-trigger-ios-login-autofill-for-a-local-react-project.md

 However, autofill is only triggered automatically if you have a secure connection (https) with a valid SSL certificate.
 Otherwise, autofill is offered, but only if you click on the corresponding input field yourself.

-The motto is: We only offer it to you automatically if it is really secure, otherwise you do it consciously on your own responsibility.
+The motto seems to be: We only offer it to you automatically if it is really secure, otherwise you do it consciously on your own responsibility.

 {{<alert type="info" headline="Real Device & Simulator" content="It works both with a real iOS device as well as with the simulator available on macOS.">}}

 ## Save login data on iOS

 As already mentioned, the autofill can only be triggered if the login data for the matching URL has been saved.
-Therefore, I would like to document the creation of this data at the beginning, since we will refer to it in the course.
+Therefore, I want like to document the creation of this data at the beginning, as we will refer to it in the process.

 The procedure is similar for a real device and the simulator: